nextcloud/collectives/docs/content/usage/_index.md

 content.
 Push the pencil button on the top left of the start page ↗️ to adjust it to your collectives needs.

+## 🐾 Add your comrades to the collective

+Members can be managed in the [Circle App](https://apps.nextcloud.com/apps/circles)

+If your nextcloud instance is configured to allow groups in circles you can even add entire groups to your collectives.

 ## Also good to know